timlrx/timlrx.com/data/blog/2021-09-10-a-human-centric-approach-to-fairness-in-ai.md

 ## Data as mirrors

-In a discussion on automated hiring systems and biases^[The word bias in this post should be understood in the social justice sense and not as the statistical concept] in the hiring process, <span className="citation">Stoyanovich, Howe and Jagadish <a href="#ref-Stoyanovich-Howe-Jadadish" role="doc-biblioref">2020</a></span> eloquently warns about the inherent biases of a dataset using an analogy of data as a mirrored reflection of the world:
+In a discussion on automated hiring systems and biases^[The word bias in this post should be understood in the social justice sense and not as the statistical concept] in the hiring process, @stoyanovich-howe-jagadish eloquently warns about the inherent biases of a dataset using an analogy of data as a mirrored reflection of the world:

 > Informally, data is a mirror reflection of the world.
 More often than not, this reflection is distorted.
 One reason for this may be that the mirror itself (the measurement process) is distorted: it faithfully reflects some portions of the world, while amplifying or diminishing others.
 Another reason may be that even if the mirror was perfect, it may be reflecting a distorted world — a world such as it is, and not as it could or should be.